chabanovsky/so_association_tools/README.md

 <sup>\*Specification bellow is a result of discussions on Meta Stack Overflow in Russian and some my personal thoughts.
 If you think that something is wrong, [let me know](http://meta.ru.stackoverflow.com/questions/ask)!</sup>

 The most general part is the extension.
 The server application would be implemented only in case of the interest from community.
+For the server we will use our external machine hosted by Hetzner (Ubuntu Server 12.04).
+According to current server's environment the application could be written only in Python or Go.

 1. Browser extension